DataSolutionSoftware/Portfolio/README.md

 https://github.com/kukuu/AI-in-banking-and-stock-market

+##  Nut Cracker

-## Nut Cracker: Digital Smart Meter Reader (V4)
+#### Digital Twin (V4)

+The primary objective of **Nut Cracker** is to leverage emerging, cutting-edge technologies, including Artificial Intelligence (AI) and Machine Learning (ML), to streamline the transaction process involving data generation, processing, and transformation - ETL.
+This process focuses on real-time data sourced from distributed and disparate networks and systems.

+Key functionalities include:

+**Predictive Analysis**: Utilizing AI to identify patterns, trends, and anomalies such as spikes, valleys, and boundaries, enabling predictive maintenance and detecting outliers or tampered data.

+**Visualization and Reporting**: Generating comprehensive visualization reports, graphs, and documentation to review real-time system performance.
+These tools aid in forecasting and enhancing productivity by providing actionable insights, real-time monitoring, optimisation, improving efficiency, reducing costs, and enhancing decision-making.

-This high-volume throughput system exemplifies real-time asynchronous data processing capability ensuring scalability, reliability, flexibility, observability, security and addresses challenges like schema evolution and fault tolerance.
+Nut Cracker aims to integrate advanced technologies to optimize data workflows, deliver predictive insights, and provide robust visualization tools for performance monitoring and future planning.
+As a  high-volume throughput system, it exemplifies real-time asynchronous data processing capability ensuring scalability, reliability, flexibility, observability, security and  addresses challenges like schema evolution and fault tolerance.

+Python is core in this innovation.

 https://github.com/kukuu/digital-twin-PV4-